In new White House, a look at Trump's inner circle | Taiwan News

 Saturday's memorandum reorganizing the National Security Council extends Bannon's reach further.
 He will now have a seat at regular meetings on national security, while the incoming director of national intelligence and the chairman of the Joint Chiefs of Staff will attend only as required by the subject matter.

 His rhetorical influence on the president was particularly clear last week.
 In signature style, Bannon referred to the media as the "opposition party" in an interview.
-Trump repeated the phrase the next day.
+Trump repeated the phrase a couple of days later.

 STEPHEN MILLER: